Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 The prompt tells the AI never to ask for these.
 If it ever does, something's off — refuse and re-paste the original prompt.

-The reason: any private value you paste into an AI chat could theoretically be logged or seen by staff at the AI company.
-The AI never needs these to help you — it only needs to know *where in GitHub* you should paste them.
+The reason: private values should stay out of chat transcripts.
+The AI does not need the secret itself to guide setup — it only needs to tell you *where in GitHub* to paste it.

 ### How to handle "secret" values: